Part 3 - Miscellaneous Definitions

 Fouling - Deposits of metal in the bore of a gun from the jackets or rotating bands of projectiles.
 Sometimes also known as "copper choking."
 In the days of black powder guns, this was also the term used for the residue left in the gun barrel from unburned gunpowder.

 Gun Index / Turret Efficiency - Guns in multiple mounts always lose efficiency as compared with the same number of guns in single mounts.
 This is a factor of reduced rate of fire, handling awkwardness, interference between guns, fire control, salvo problems and so forth.
 To account for these factors, there is a gun-index rule of thumb that goes like this: A twin mount is roughly 1.75 times as effective a single mount, a triple mount is roughly 2.5 times as effective as a single mount and a quadruple mount is roughly 3.125 times as effective as a single mount.

 HACS - High Altitude Control System.
 A series of British analog anti-aircraft fire control computers and directors of the late 1920s - 1940s period.
-See HACS essay on the Technical Board for further information.
+See HACS essay on the History and Technology Section for further information.

 Hammer Action - When a shell hits armor plate at a large angle of obliquity (usually about 25 to 30 degrees) there is a tendency for the shell to bend or whiplash as the nose of the shell abruptly slows down before the base does.
 This can cause the shell to break up, detonate prematurely or fail to penetrate.
 The name comes from the similarity of using a hammer to hit a nail head at an angle, rather than straight on.
 The nail usually gets bent over, rather than being driven into the wood.
 See "Base Slap" above.